What Is HOSA and How Does It Benefit Health Science Students?

 To accomplish this, you could create your own checklists, rubrics, and review guides.

-Digital curriculum is an online system built to empower health science educators and help students succeed.
+HealthCenter21 is a system built to empower health science educators and help students succeed.

-Because it’s online, digital curriculum is updated as the health care industry changes or new standards are released.
+Because it’s online, HealthCenter21 is updated as the healthcare industry changes or new standards are released.
 This makes it the perfect tool for both in the classroom and for your students to use when preparing for competitions.

 “For HOSA students, teachers mainly request the HealthCenter21 digital curriculum so they can prepare on their own.
 Students can select topics that are appropriate and complete them at their own pace.